 Professor of Law, Northeastern University School of Law

-Professor of Law, University of California, Berkeley - School of Law
+James H. House and Hiram H. Hurd Professor of Environmental Regulation, and Associate Dean for Faculty Development and Research, University of California, Berkeley - School of Law

 TIMOTHY P. DUANE

 Professor of Law, Emory University School of Law